 These markets operate every five days and attract heavy business transactions.

-Okpokwu local government has an open door policy for investment.
+Okpokwu local government has an open-door policy for investment.
 Prompt land acquisition and the provision of sites and services are readily available.
-The local government will be on ground to give adequate security protection to prospective investors.
+The local government will be on the ground to give adequate security protection to prospective investors.